simon-hans/CEDARS/docs/CEDARS_admin_manual.md

 ### Requirements

+CEDARS is provided as-is with no guarantee whatsoever and users agree to be held responsible for compliance with their local government/institutional regulations.
+All CEDARS installations should be reviewed with institutional information security authorities.

 CEDARS was tested on a desktop PC.
 R 3.5.0 or above and all dependency packages need to be installed:

 fastmatch